Boghdady9/Lung_cancer_diagnosis/README.md

 - **Deep Learning**: Explore CNNs for feature extraction and classification.
 - **Personalized Decision Tools**: Enhance decision-support tools for tailored patient management.

----

-## Contributions
-Feel free to contribute by refining the models, adding new feature selection methods, or expanding the dataset analysis.
-Submit issues or pull requests for discussion.